lenusmars/TK_Exporter_Py/README.txt

 Go to the network tab of the inspector in your browser and then reload the tk page.
 Scroll up and highlight the first entry.
 You should get a pop up that shows you several things.

 You're looking for the session cookie.
 It's probably labeled 'cookie' and is super long.
-It starts with "tavern-keeper:..."
+It starts with "tavern-keeper=..."

 Copy that value and paste it into a text editor.
 Then copy the string between the = sign and the first ;.